jmcoleman/news-commenter/README.md

 The News Article Scraper and Commenter is a web application that lets users view and leave comments on the most recent articles that have been scraped from a site.

-**Problem it solves:** \
+**Problem it solves:**\
-Provide a means for users to see the latest news and leave comments that are visible to others on the site. \
+Allows users to view the latest Smashing Magazine news and leave comments that are visible to others on a shared site.

-**How solved:** \
+**How solved:**\
-Scrape current news articles from a news site and present that such that comments can be entered and persisted to a data store or cleared and reset. \
+Scrape current news articles and present that such that comments can be entered and persisted to a data store or cleared and reset.

-**Technical approach:** \
+**Technical approach:**\
 Use cheerio to scrape content from a news site.
 Store the results in MongoDB using Mongoose.
 Allow users to view the articles and comment on them.
 Persist the comments to MongoDB.

 ## Prerequisites

 This project uses Node v16.13.2 or higher.
 Install Node using nvm.

+## Getting Started

-## Environment Variables
+### Environment Variables

-Create an .env file at the root of the project and populate with connection info and/or desired logging.
-Example below.
+Rename .env.example to .env at the root of the project and populate with connection info for the desired values.

 ```
 # Local Mongo DB
 DB_HOST="127.0.0.1"
 DB_NAME="newsDB"

-# verbose logs
-#DEBUG=* node server.js
-#DEBUG=express:router* node server.js
+...
 ```

-## Getting Started
+### Usage

 Install the requisite Node modules and start the app.